Aktobe: Founding and growth

-The territory of modern-day Aktobe Region has seen the rise and fall of many Central Asian cultures and empires.
+The territory of the modern-day Aktobe Region has seen the rise and fall of many Central Asian cultures and empires.
 The region figured prominently in the history of the Kazakh "Little Horde".
 The Kazakh warlord Eset Batyr based his campaigns against the Dzungars from this area.
 His mausoleum is located 35 km to the south of Aktobe city.
 Abulkhair Khan (1693–1748) was also based in this region.

-In March 1869, a Russian military fort with a garrison of 300 was built at the confluence of the Kargala and Ilek Rivers, along the Orenburg - Kazalinsk caravan route.
+In March 1869, a Russian military fort with a garrison of 300 was built at the confluence of the Kargala and Ilek rivers, along the Orenburg - Kazalinsk caravan route.
 From that period onward, Slavic settlers began to migrate to the region in order to farm, and very soon, neighbourhoods were built around the fort.
 In 1874 the fort was expanded in size, and streets were laid out to and from the fort's gate.
 In 1891 the settlement was labelled a district city, and officially named Aktyubinsk.

 In the late 19th and early 20th centuries the settlement rapidly expanded in size.
 While the 1889 population was listed as 2,600, by 1909 the population had increased more than four times to 10,716 official residents.
 The physical characteristics of the city had developed as well, and by the turn of the century the city had two churches, a seminary, a Tatar mosque, a Russian-Kyrgyz boys' school and girls' school, a clinic, a bank, a post office, a city park, a cinema and two mills.
 The Trans-Aral Railway was extended through the city in 1901.
-In the years leading up to World War I, industry began to develop in the town, including the construction of an electric factory, a brick factory and the establishment of an annual trade fair.
+In the years leading up to World War I, industry began to develop in the town, including the construction of an electric factory, a brick factory, and the establishment of an annual trade fair.

 The city was affected by the Russian Revolution of 1905, and strikes and riots took place between 1905 and 1907.
 Bolshevik revolutionaries were very active in the city, according to official Soviet histories.
-On January 8, 1918, the Bolsheviks moved to seize control of the local Soviet and by January 21, 1918, the Bolsheviks had secured the city under their control.
+On January 8, 1918, the Bolsheviks moved to seize control of the local Soviet, and by January 21, 1918, the Bolsheviks had secured the city under their control.